 Can you tell us a bit about your condition and how you were diagnosed?

-How does your condition affect you?
+How does your condition affect you on a daily basis?

 Do you have any tips for someone who is newly diagnosed?

 Heat pads are your best friend and particularly the ones that wrap around your body as they provide some support to your lower back too.
 Invest in a good hot water bottle as heat will help relieve the pain.
 Now the unknown bleeding and any other issues have a name ask lots of questions and do your research but remember that every story is different.
 If your painkillers aren't doing what they need to, then go back to your doctor and request stronger ones but only take the recommended doses.
 If you are determined on a particular treatment option, stand your ground.
 If it's what you want then the doctor's will agree with your decision but be warned they will try other options first.

 What is one thing you would like people to remember about your condition?

 You can follow Fiona on Facebook, Twitter, Instagram and read her blog here.
 You can find more information and support on the Endometriosis UK website.